Navigating the automotive supply chain in a post-covid era

 Despite the challenges faced by the automotive supply chain industry in the past two years, the global automotive logistics market size was 262.06 billion USD in 2021 and is expected to grow at a CAGR of 6% and reach around 391 billion USD by 2028.
 The Asia-Pacific automotive logistics was valued at 130 billion USD as of 2020, making it one of the largest markets for the industry.

 However, the growth in the automotive supply chain is subject to the realignment of the supply chain in the post-pandemic period.
-Several businesses and countries are strongly emphasising on localisation of automotive supplies in light of supply chain disruptions caused due to covid-19 and geopolitical tensions.
+Several businesses and countries are strongly emphasising localisation of automotive supplies in light of supply chain disruptions caused by COVID-19 and geopolitical tensions.
 Thus, businesses and suppliers must be cautious about changes that could significantly affect the existing supply chain network.

 Lastly, it wouldn’t be fair to attribute the inefficiency in the automotive supply chain to only covid-19 or the semiconductor shortages.
 One of the most pressing issues in the automotive supply chain industry has been the lack of supply chain visibility in operations.
 Events like Brexit have made the problem worse for automotive manufacturers and suppliers.

-Experts on the issues with the automotive supply chain
+What do experts state on the issues with the automotive supply chain?

-Inefficiency in supply chain operations causes delays in production and non-availability of vehicles or spare parts, thus, affecting consumer sentiment towards the company.
-As highlighted in the previous section, the automotive industry is not immune from such impacts.
+Inefficiency in supply chain operations causes delays in production and non-availability of vehicles or spare parts, thus affecting consumer sentiment towards the company.
+As highlighted in the previous section, the automotive industry is not immune to such impacts.
 A survey conducted by the Economist Intelligence Unit found that the auto industry was struck the hardest due to supply-side disruptions in the supply chain.

 On further analysis, we can conclude that there is merit to both sides of the debate.
 However, one thing that stands true is how the automotive supply chain functions and needs substantial changes.